XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Détail

-FCA (UK), Bank of Lithuania (EU); not an IIROC member in Canada
+FCA (UK, e-money/Bank), Bank of Lithuania (EU), not a licensed investment dealer in Canada

 Détail